Page loading ... Please wait.

 Baking the meringues in a slow oven allows for gradual evaporation of the moisture from the meringues.
 If the oven temperature is too high, the outside of the meringue will dry and set too quickly.
 You will also notice that the outside of the meringue separates from the inside.
 Another indicator that your oven is too high is when the meringue starts to brown which causes the sugar to caramelize.
 If this happens, lower the temperature about 25 degrees F. If you decide to make meringues on a rainy or humid day, you will probably have to bake the meringues longer (could be up to 30 minutes more) than on a dry day.
 Lastly, to prevent cracking of the meringues, do not open the oven door during the first half of the baking time.

-Meringue Cookies: Preheat oven to 200 degrees F (105 degrees C) and place the rack in the center of your oven.
+Meringue Cookies: Preheat oven to 200 degrees F (95 degrees C) and place the rack in the center of the oven.
 Line a baking sheet with parchment paper.
 You can form the cookies with a pastry bag fitted with a 1/2 inch (1.25 cm) plain tip, or I often just use two spoons to make the cookies.

 In the bowl of your electric mixer, with the whisk attachment, beat the egg whites on low-medium speed until foamy.
 Add the cream of tartar and continue to beat the whites until they hold soft peaks.
-Add the sugar, a little at a time, and continue to beat until the meringue holds very stiff peaks.
+Add the sugar, a little at a time, and continue to beat, on medium-high speed, until the meringue holds very stiff peaks.
 Beat in the vanilla extract.

 Note: The meringue is done when it holds stiff peaks and when you rub a little between your thumb and index finger it does not feel gritty.
 If it feels gritty the sugar has not fully dissolved so keep beating until it feels smooth between your fingers.

 Bake the meringues for approximately 1 1/2 to 1 3/4 hours, rotating the baking sheet from front to back (about half way through) to ensure even baking.
 The meringues are done when they are pale in color and fairly crisp.
-Turn off the oven, open the door a crack, and leave the meringues in the oven to finish drying overnight.
+(The meringues will release easily from the parchment paper.)
+Turn off the oven, open the door a crack, and leave the meringues in the oven to finish drying several hours or overnight.
+The meringues can be covered and stored at room temperature for several days.

 Makes about 10 - 2 1/2 inch (6 cm) meringues